 Activities designed to nurture and support a conducive business (and people) environment are critical to any economic development strategy and one of the most effective ways for Councils to effect positive change is through good strategic planning.
 A supportive governance structure can be provided through the establishment of a 'business ready' regulatory environment, low cost business structures, open lines of communication between business and government, and ready access to business support, information and advisory services.

-will be critical in the development of the EDS and action plan.
+Consideration of progress toward the delivery of each of these strategies will be critical in the development of the EDS and action plan.